BS, University of Dayton

 I always believed that women should be independent and knowledgeable about personal finance and decision making.

-I actively encourage responsibility and independence as a prime value both at work, and with my three children.
+I encourage responsibility and independence as a prime value in my three children.

-When Tom first introduced me to his idea for a fee-only financial services firm, I was so excited about the prospect that over the years there has been a constant discussion of who started the firm and who is the boss!
+When Tom introduced his idea for a fee-only financial services firm, I was so excited about the prospect that over the years there has been a constant discussion of who started the firm and who is the boss.

-Over 20 years later, I still am serving as the Corporate Secretary and overseeing the communication and community outreach efforts.
+Over 20 years later, I still am serving as the Corporate Secretary and overseeing the firm’s marketing, communication and community outreach efforts.

 I consider my years as a top representative of a women’s apparel company, and successful volunteer with music organizations to be my on-the-job MBA.